Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 09.16.56 UTC
+- WIB: Jumat, 5 Desember 2025 10.55.30 UTC
-- WITA: Jumat, 5 Desember 2025 10.16.56 UTC
+- WITA: Jumat, 5 Desember 2025 11.55.30 UTC
-- WIT: Jumat, 5 Desember 2025 11.16.56 UTC
+- WIT: Jumat, 5 Desember 2025 12.55.30 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude